Firefly2002/Project/README.md

 Table of the most optimal skills for data analyst sorted by salary

 # What I Learned
-Over this journey, I've added a great deal of significant punch to my SQL toolkit:
+Over this journey, I've learned a great deal of SQL toolkit:

 Crafting Complex Query: You've mastered the art of sophisticated SQL, combining tables with ease and utilising WITH clauses for temp table tricks fit for a ninja.
 Data Aggregation: I became familiar with GROUP BY and used aggregate functions such as AVG() and COUNT() to make my sidekicks for data summarization.